What cardio to lose weight?

 But this efficiency has a downside: HIIT heavily taxes your nervous system and depletes your glycogen stores.
 Combining weight training and HIIT on the same day can impact your muscle progress… or not, depending on how you structure your sessions.

 However, for someone starting out, this type of training will inevitably require a lot of energy.
-HIIT is demanding: it needs to be dosed, respected, and given time to work without rushing.
-(Better to go gradually than to burn out in the first week.)
+HIIT is demanding: it must be measured, respected, and given time to work without rushing.
+(It’s better to go gradually than to burn out in the first week.)

 Goal #2: lose fat while preserving muscle mass

-So you understand, if HIIT allows you to lose weight very quickly.
+So, you’ve understood, if HIIT allows you to lose weight very quickly.
 LISS offers a more gradual, slower loss, but often more stable over time.
 And above all, it allows you to better preserve your muscle mass.
-(Provided, as with HIIT, that you do some weight training alongside.)
+(Provided, like with HIIT, you do some weight training on the side.)

 Unlike HIIT, LISS doesn’t deplete your energy reserves.
 It helps you burn calories without tapping into your muscles, making it a perfect option to refine your silhouette without compromising your gains.

 This type of effort also promotes active recovery between two more intense sessions.
-It helps you maintain good circulation, better oxygenation, and thus a steady progression.
+It helps you maintain good circulation, better oxygenation, and thus constant progress.
 To track your progress and adjust your training, use our IMM calculator.

 Comparison Table: HIIT vs LISS for Weight Loss